Igalia/webkit-container-sdk/README.md

 ```

 This will create a container named **wkdev** by default or a custom one with `--name`
-and it will create a new home directory for the sdk in `${HOME}/wkdev-home` by default
+and it will create a new home directory for the SDK in `${HOME}/wkdev-home` by default
 or a custom one with `--home`.

 Within the container, the `${HOME}` directory is not equal to the host `${HOME}` directory: